 In the column marked IUse%, you shouldn’t generally see high numbers and you most definitely shouldn’t see 100%.
 If none of your disks are showing high numbers than you’re not about to run out of inodes.
 However, if this is your problem then do read on to learn how to deal with the situation.

 Unless you’re dealing with a very large number of tiny files, the default number of inodes should be more than enough for most use cases.
-That default depends on your Linux distribution and filesystem, but for the very common Ext3 and Ext4 filesystems it is typically one inode per 16 KiB of disk space.
+That default depends on your Linux distribution and file system, but for the very common Ext3 and Ext4 file systems it’s typically one inode per 16 KiB of disk space.

 If you’ve a small virtual private server with a 20 GiB disk, you also have a limit of about 1,3 million files and directories.
-That can get uncomfortably tight when combined with e.g. mod_disk_cache module in the Apache webserver.
-Moving up to a 200 GiB disk would also increase the number of inodes available tenfold, though paying extra for disk space you’re not really using does not feel right.
+That can get uncomfortably tight when combined with e.g. mod_disk_cache module in the Apache web server.
+Moving up to a 200 GiB disk would also increase the number of inodes available tenfold, though paying extra for disk space you’re not using doesn’t feel right.

 As we’ve now already identified that your system is indeed running out of available inodes, you should next figure out where all your inodes are being spent.
 As often will be the case, your inodes are being consumed by literally millions of small files created by a misconfigured or misbehaving subsystem.
-Run the following command to identify the directory and thus the system that is using all your inodes:
+Run the following command to identify the directory and thus the system that’s using all your inodes:

 Note that it can take several minutes to run this command so go get yourself something good to drink while you wait.
-The command will eventually output a sorted list of the directories on your system that use the most number of inodes.
+The command will eventually output a sorted list of the directories on your system that uses the most number of inodes.
 From this information, you should be able to identify the misbehaving subsystem.
 Usually, you can start cleaning out the unexpected files and get to work on identifying how they were created to prevent it from happening again.

-If it’s actually not a misbehaving system that is using up all your inodes but actually valuable user or system data; then you need to make other arrangement to store said data.
-If you have a lot of available space left on the drive, but no inodes; you can consider converting (that means backup!) the filesystem to a filesystem that doesn’t reserve a fixed amount of inodes, like XFS, JFS, BtrFS or ZFS.
+If it’s not a misbehaving system that’s using up all your inodes but valuable user or system data; then you need to make other arrangements to store said data.
+If you’ve a lot of available space left on the drive, but no inodes; you can consider converting (that means backup!) the file system to a file system that doesn’t reserve a fixed amount of inodes, like XFS, JFS, BtrFS or ZFS.

--i flag to mkfs.ext4 to specify the bytes:inode ratio.
+mkfs.ext4 to specify the bytes:inode ratio.
 You can also package up older and irrelevant files that should be archived and move them to another hard disk or partition with more inodes which will be more suited to store this kind of data.
 In any case, you’ve got somewhat unusual storage needs and accordingly will need to take the extra time to design a storage solution for it.